Express Scripts shrugs off Amazon threat in pharmacy benefits

-(Reuters) - Express Scripts Holding Co on Wednesday shrugged off the threat of Amazon.Com’s possible entry into the pharmacy benefit management business.
+(Reuters) - Express Scripts Holding Co said on Wednesday it would “stand well” against any possible competition from Amazon.Com in the pharmacy benefit management business, allaying investor concerns.

+The company’s shares were up 4 percent at $61.22 in early trading.

+Express Scripts, the biggest pharmacy benefit manager (PBM)in the United States, along with drug distributors have been under pressure by the rumored entry of Amazon into the prescription drug market. [nL2N1MH1J1]

 “I feel very confident we’ll stand well against an entry in the PBM space, be it Amazon or anybody,” Express Scripts Chief Executive Timothy Wentworth said on a conference call.